For information about any of our programs, application, or any of our other student services please contact us:

 The program provides a path to industry leadership.
 With the knowledge and abilities gained, graduates will be able to become certified and help fill the demand in today’s highly technical manufacturing environment.

-When you enroll in the Machining and Manufacturing program at MTI, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.
+When you enroll in the Machining and Manufacturing program at Mitchell Tech, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2018, 18 of the 19 graduates responded to the survey.
+In 2019, 8 of the 8 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).